HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 In addition to the DOM, browsers have an [accessibility tree](https://developer.mozilla.org/en-US/docs/Glossary/Accessibility_tree) that represents it, containing details about HTML elements such as accessible names, descriptions, roles, and states.
 This information is communicated to assistive technologies through accessibility APIs.

 An element's accessible name can come from its content (e.g., button text), attributes (e.g., image alt attribute), or associated elements (e.g., a label linked to a form control).
 There is a hierarchy used to determine the source of the accessible name when multiple sources are available.
-For further reading on accessible names, Léonie Watson’s article, ["What is an accessible name?"](https://developer.paciellogroup.com/blog/2017/04/what-is-an-accessible-name/) is a valuable resource.
+For further reading on accessible names, Léonie Watson's article, ["What is an accessible name?"](https://developer.paciellogroup.com/blog/2017/04/what-is-an-accessible-name/) is a valuable resource.

 {{ figure_markup(
   image="top10-aria-attributes.png",